-- At the Crown Court two written submissions were deployed by the prosecution.
+- At the Crown Court two written submissions were deployed by the [56] prosecution.
 We have referred to the first of these at para [4] above.
 It was clarified at the hearing before this court that this was prepared essentially for the purpose of opening the case to the jury.
 The second prosecution submission incorporates the first in full and was enlarged to address specific sentencing issues.
 From both documents it is clear that the prosecution case at all times was that the missing kitchen knife was the murder weapon.
-From the sentencing hearing transcript and decision, which was reserved and followed one week later, two matters are clear.
-First, the judge adopted the thrust and substance of the two prosecution papers, with one exception of note, namely the provenance of - and not use of - the knife alleged to have been employed by the appellant in the killing.
-Second, the appellant's counsel, in their plea in mitigation, adopted the "garden shears" account.
+There is no transcript of the sentencing hearing in the Crown Court.
+However, from the sentencing decision, which was reserved and followed one week later, two matters are clear.
+First, the judge adopted the thrust and substance of the two prosecution papers.
+Second, it is highly likely that the Appellant's counsel, in their plea in mitigation, adopted the "garden shears" account.
 They would have been bound to do so, having regard to the contents of the pre-sentence report, absent explicit instructions from their client to adopt some other position about the attack inflicting the death.
-Pausing, there was before the sentencing court no other "account" of the killing of the deceased. - [57] In the sentencing decision the judge described the appellant's account to the probation officer as "wholly implausible, self-serving and mendacious ..."
+Pausing, there was before the sentencing court no other "account" of the killing of the deceased. - [57] In the sentencing decision the judge described the Appellant's account to the probation officer as "wholly implausible, self-serving and mendacious ..."
 Pausing at this point, it is possible to identify certain features of the sentencing decision which, prima facie, lend some force to the submissions of Mr Magill.
 First, the decision fails to particularise this omnibus assessment.
 Second, there was no agreed basis of plea.
 Third, there was no "Newton" hearing.
-Fourth, the judge did not engage with the appellant's claim about the weapon which he admitted to have used (the garden shears), focusing exclusively on the use of a knife with which he had armed himself in advance. - [58] Summarising, therefore, this aspect of the sentencing decision is unsatisfactory and open to criticism.
-The question for this court to determine is whether this lends sustenance to the appellant's contention that the minimum term imposed, 14 years' imprisonment, is manifestly excessive. - [59] In a recent decision of this court, some examination of the legal essence of a manifestly excessive sentence was undertaken.
+Fourth, the judge did not engage with the Appellant's claim about the weapon which he admitted to have used, focusing exclusively on the use of a knife with which he had armed himself in advance.
+The only knife which formed part of the prosecution case was the missing kitchen knife. - [58] Summarising, therefore, this aspect of the sentencing decision is unsatisfactory and open to criticism.
+The question for this court to determine is whether this lends sustenance to the Appellant's contention that the minimum term imposed, 14 years' imprisonment, is manifestly excessive. - [59] In a recent decision of this court, some examination of the legal essence of a manifestly excessive sentence was undertaken.
 See $R\ v\ Ferris$ [2020] NICA 60, [48]-[59] and at [58] especially:

 "A sentence which, in the opinion of the appellate court, is merely excessive and one which is manifestly excessive are not one and the same thing.
 This simple statement highlights the review (or restraint) principle considered above and simultaneously draws attention to the margin of appreciation of the sentencing court.
 Thus, it has been frequently stated that an appeal against sentence will not succeed on this ground if the sentence under challenge falls within the range of disposals which the sentencing court could reasonably choose to adopt.
-The "manifestly excessive" ground of challenge applies most readily in those cases where the issue is essentially quantitative, i.e. where the imposition of a custodial sentence is indisputable in principle and the challenge focuses on the duration of the custodial term ...
+The "manifestly excessive" ground of challenge applies most readily in those cases where the issue is essentially quantitative, i.e. where the imposition of a custodial sentence is indisputable in principle and the challenge focuses on the duration of the custodial term. ...